canonical/postfix-relay-operators/README.md

 # Postfix relay operators

-This repository contains the Postfix relay operator charms.
+This repository contains the Postfix relay operator charms:

+1. [`postfix-relay`]((./postfix-relay-operator)): A machine charm managing a Postfix Relay instance.
+2. [`postfix-relay-configurator`](./postfix-relay-configurator-operator): A subordinate charm to configure the postfix relay charm.

 ## Project and community